Showing posts with label Other. Show all posts

 Kermit would be proud!

-I've been given an opportunity to playtest the latest alpha v1.2 update of Frogs by Thomas Ilg.
-I previously got to play this cute game of strategic hopping which feels like a lifetime ago.
+I've been given an opportunity to playtest the alpha v1.2 update of Frogs by Thomas Ilg.
+I previously got to play this game of strategic hopping ages ago.
 Thankfully, Thomas didn't stop tinkering and made improvements: faster code, additional Atari STe features, and other interesting ideas (some I didn't like).

-For those who don't know, our game is based on the Commodore 64 original by Dr. Wuro Industries.
-Thomas is using the Blitter and DMA Audio plus the gameplay is faster with up to 4-players.
-Anyhow, I've had a play with the latest release and reported back my thoughts.
-That's always a worrying time but it was long before I was given an update.
+For those who don't know, this is based on the Commodore 64 original by Dr. Wuro Industries.
+Thomas uses the Blitter and DMA Audio, so the gameplay is faster, supporting 4-players.
+I've had a play and reported back my thoughts.
+That's always a worrying time, but Thomas took it onboard with many changes!

-Okay, before we carry on, let's take a look at the first screenshot using Atari ST graphics.
-What?
-Look...
+Before we carry on, let's take a look at the first screenshot using Atari ST graphics...

-It's crazy with four froggies hopping around the screen but have you that many friends?
+It's crazy with four froggies hopping around the screen, but do you have that many friends?

-Yep, and frogs love ponds so each screen is a giant pond of rocks/lilypads that stay floating on the water's surface - for a short time.
-Hop around the screen, look for bugs, and then press fire to stick out your tongue to feed your belly.
-Be quick and beat the other players but watch out because the computer AI is actually quite superb - plus it's fun watching them brawl amongst themselves!!
-Oh, tongues have more than one use so don't be a pushover, okay?
+Yep, and frogs love ponds, so each screen is a giant pond of rocks/lily pads that stay floating on the water's surface - well, for a short time.
+Hop around the screen, look for bugs, and then press fire to stick out your tongue and feed your belly.
+Be quick and beat the other players, but watch out because the computer AI is actually quite superb - in fact, ignore the quite bit.
+It's absolutely vicious!!
+Plus, it's fun watching them brawl amongst themselves!!
+Oh, tongues have more than one use, so don't be a pushover, okay? ;)

-Numerous ponds are available with three different gameplay modes and support for 2-4 players.
-Controls are unique featuring support for the keyboard, joystick, Jagpad, or ST4PLAYER via the parallel port.
-Players can either be human or computer-controlled and there's even the option for a Midi link-up.
-Come on, tell me you're not impressed!!
+Numerous ponds are available, with three gameplay modes supporting 2-4 players.
+Controls are unique, featuring support for the keyboard, joystick, Jagpad, or ST4PLAYER via the parallel port.
+Players can either be human or computer-controlled, and there's even the option for a Midi link-up.
+Tell me you're not impressed!!

 The C64 graphics are superb and add something extra retro to the game.